-For many businesses, websites are the cornerstone of their online identity, driving brand awareness, customer engagement, and revenue.
+Subdomain takeovers pose a serious risk to businesses, as websites are the cornerstone of their online identity, driving brand awareness, customer engagement, and revenue.
 But what if, unknowingly, you’ve created a vulnerability that could expose your entire digital presence to attackers?
-Subdomain takeovers are a silent threat hiding in the shadows, waiting to exploit forgotten or misconfigured subdomains.
-This blog post is your comprehensive guide to understanding and preventing subdomain takeovers.

 A subdomain is a subdivision of your main domain, allowing you to create separate sections for different functionalities.
 For example, “<invalid URL removed>” could be a subdomain for your email service.

-Subdomain takeovers occur when attackers discover and exploit vulnerabilities in your subdomain configuration, typically through:
+Subdomain takeover occur when attackers discover and exploit vulnerabilities in your subdomain configuration, typically through:

 - Misconfigured DNS Records: Outdated or unused CNAME or A records pointing to third-party services that are no longer in use.